BloopAI/bloop/README.md

 - `server/bleep`: The Rust backend which contains the core search and navigation logic
 - `client`: The React frontend

+We make extensive use of Git LFS for dependencies that are expensive to build.

+To make sure you have everything you need to start building, you'll need to install the `git-lfs` package for your favourite operating system, then run the following commands in this repo:

+    git lfs install
+    git lfs pull

 If you find a bug or have a feature request, [open an issue](https://github.com/BloopAI/bloop/issues)!

 ## Privacy